AlibabaCloudDocs/elasticsearch/intl.en-US/API Reference/Elasticsearch instances/Configure clusters/UpdateSynonymsDicts.md

 [OpenAPI Explorer automatically calculates the signature value.
 For your convenience, we recommend that you call this operation in OpenAPI Explorer.
 OpenAPI Explorer dynamically generates the sample code of the operation for different SDKs.](https://api.aliyun.com/#product=elasticsearch&api=UpdateSynonymsDicts&type=ROA&version=2017-06-13)

-## Request header
+## Request headers

-This operation uses only common request headers.
-For more information, see Common parameters.
+This operation uses only common request parameters, and does not involve special request headers.
+For more information, see the topic about common parameters.

 ## Request syntax

 ```
 PUT /openapi/instances/[InstanceId]/synonymsDict HTTP/1.1
 ```

 ## Request parameters